Joseph-Burke/SQL-Zoo/section 1.md

 #### Find the countries that have three or more a in the name

 ```
-SELECT name FROM world WHERE name LIKE 'T%';
+SELECT name FROM world WHERE name LIKE '%a%a%a%';
 ```
 ### 8.